 In the unlikely event that maggots do get into your bin, most of them will go when your bin is emptied.
 If some are left behind:

 - maggots and fly eggs can be killed by using boiling water;

 - many people find that large quantities of salt kills maggots;

-- clean/wash your bin out after it has been emptied.
-If you don't want to clean it yourself, you may want to get in touch with professional bin cleaners who operate independently in your area;
+- rinse/wash your food bin out after it has been emptied.
+For wheeled bins -you can contact professional bin cleaners who operate independently in your area.